fusion94/fusion94.org/src/content/blog/2025-01-24-AMS-dry-pods.md

 The financial benefits are clear: a one-time investment of $30-65 replaces an annual expense of $100-150, while delivering superior performance.
 The environmental impact is equally significant, reducing waste by over 90% compared to disposable solutions.

 These innovations empower both enthusiasts and professionals to achieve higher-quality results with greater consistency.
-Whether you're printing engineering prototypes in humid Florida or artistic pieces in dry Arizona, proper humidity control is no longer optional—it's essential.
+Whether you're printing engineering prototypes in humid Florida or artistic pieces in dry Arizona, proper humidity control is no longer optional.
+It's essential.

 As the industry continues to evolve, systems like these are likely to become standard equipment in the world of additive manufacturing.
 The question isn't whether you need humidity control, but rather how quickly you can implement it to start seeing the benefits in your own prints.